lucacarniato/capstone-project/README.md

 [Figure 4.
 Bar chart for PEDCYLCOUNT feature grouped by severity code]

 Before jumping into modeling, a correlation analysis was performed, to identify strongly correlated features (absolute correlation value > 0.9).
 If one feature is strongly correlated to another it can be dropped to reduce the dimensionality of the feature set.
-The feature correlation matrix computed from the train set is shown in Figure 5.
+The feature correlation matrix is shown in Figure 5.
 Only ADDRTYPE was found to be strongly correlated to JUNCTIONTYPE (-0.92).
 Since JUNCTIONTYPE had more missing values than ADDRTYPE in the initial dataset, the JUNCTIONTYPE feature was dropped.

 ![Fig5](figures/Fig8.jpg)
 [Figure 5.
 Feature correlation matrix]

  ### Modelling

 The train set is strongly unbalanced: 69.8% of the records have a target value equal to 0.
-It was choosen to set the weights inversely proportional to class frequencies during training.
-This chociche mitigates the model bias towards predicting only the most frequent class, with the aim of maximizing model accuracy.
+The weights were set inversely proportional to class frequencies.
+This choiche mitigates the model bias towards predicting only the most frequent class, with the aim of maximizing model accuracy.

 Before modeling, the feature values in the train and test set were also scaled using the feature's train set mean and standard deviation.

 Four models were fitted to the train set and compared using the test set:

-* A Decision tree classifier: node splitting criterion (Gini or entropy) and tree max depth were tuned.
+* A Decision tree classifier: the node splitting criterion (Gini or entropy) and the tree max depth were tuned.
-* A XGBoost classifier: gamma parameter for the tree splitting and the tree max depth were tuned.
+* A XGBoost classifier:  the gamma parameter for the tree splitting and the tree max depth were tuned.
-* A Random forest: node splitting criterion (Gini or entropy) and tree max depth were tuned.
+* A Random forest:  the node splitting criterion (Gini or entropy) and  the tree max depth were tuned.
-* A Soft voting classifier: build using the probabilities computed from tree best models above.
+* A Soft voting classifier: build using the probabilities computed from the best models above.

 The parameters were tuned using the average negative log loss score computed with a 3 fold cross-validation method on the train data.
 The logarithmic loss was used as score function because it puts more emphasis on probabilities than other metrics.
 The optuna hyperparameter optimization framework was used to automate the hyperparameter search of each model.

 ## Results

 Table 4 shows the metrics on the test set for each model.
-In this case, it is more important to correctly predict a collision causing a personal injury that correctly predicts a collision causing property damage.
-The decision tree classifier correctly predicts more accurately severy 2 collisions (76% of all severity 2 collisions in the test set).
+In this case, it is more important to correctly predict a collision causing a personal injury that correctly predict a collision causing a property damage.
+The decision tree classifier correctly predicts more accurately collisions with a type 2 severity (76% of the validation set).

 ![Tab4](figures/Fig9.jpg)